aws/s2n-tls/tests/regression/README.md

 ### test_session_resumption

 Performs an RSA handshake with server authentication.
 Then, performs a resumption handshake using the session ticket obtained from the previous handshake.

+## Contributing Test Harnesses

+To contribute to the test harnesses, you should define a test name, wrap the test code in the valgrind_test() function, and find the threshold for the test.
+To find the threshold, follow this workflow:

+1. Navigate to the find_threshold directory `cd find_threshold`
+2. Set the commit id to your current commit id, this lets the script find the profile when cargo test is run.
+`EXPORT commit_id=#commit_id`
+3. Run `cargo run test_name= "your_test_name"`
+4. The script should run and output the threshold for your test

+### Threshold Setting Philosophy
+The find_threshold script runs the test a 100 times to find the range of instruction count outputs.
+Since there could be non-determinism attributed to a particular test, this script helps to find that threshold.
+By finding `range/minimum_value` we set an upper bound for percentage differences that can be attributed to non-determinism.
+Now, when a change is introduced that exceeds that percentage threshold we can be confident it is a regression and not the result of non-determinism.